Customer Acquisition Cost (CAC) Formula: What to Include

 FAQ

-Add up all your sales and marketing expenses for a period — ad spend, tool costs, contractor fees, and your own time valued at an hourly rate — then divide by the number of new paying customers acquired in that same period.
-For a solo founder spending €2,229/mo on acquisition who signs 14 customers, CAC is €159 per customer.
+To calculate customer acquisition cost, add up all your sales and marketing expenses for a period, ad spend, tool costs, contractor fees, and your own time valued at an hourly rate, then divide by the number of new paying customers acquired in that same period.
+For a solo founder spending €2,229/mo on acquisition who signs 14 customers, customer acquisition cost is €159 per customer.

-Should I include my own time in CAC?
+Should I include my own time in customer acquisition cost?

-Yes.
+Yes, founder time always belongs in customer acquisition cost.
 Your time has a cost, and ignoring it gives you a CAC number that’s artificially low.
-If you spend 20 hours a month on marketing and value your time at €60/hr, that’s €1,200 in hidden acquisition cost.
+If you spend 20 hours a month on marketing and value your time at €60/hr, that’s €1,200 in hidden spend.
 Excluding it could make your CAC look 3—4x better than it really is, which leads to bad spending decisions.

-There’s no universal “good” CAC — it depends entirely on your ARPU and churn rate.
+There’s no universal “good” customer acquisition cost, it depends entirely on your ARPU and churn rate.
 The right question is whether your CAC payback period is under 12 months for SMB SaaS.
 If your ARPU is €49/mo and your CAC is €250, payback is about 5 months, which is healthy.
-If CAC is €800 with the same ARPU, payback is 16 months — that’s dangerous territory.
+If CAC is €800 with the same ARPU, payback is 16 months, that’s dangerous territory.

-CAC (Customer Acquisition Cost) includes all sales and marketing spend divided by paying customers.
-CPA (Cost Per Acquisition) usually refers to a single channel’s cost per conversion, and that conversion might not be a paying customer — it could be a trial signup or a lead.
-CAC is the complete picture; CPA is one channel’s slice.
+Customer acquisition cost (CAC) includes all sales and marketing spend divided by paying customers.
+CPA (Cost Per Acquisition) usually refers to a single channel’s cost per conversion, and that conversion might not be a paying customer, it could be a trial signup or a lead.
+Customer acquisition cost is the complete picture; CPA is one channel’s slice.

-How do I reduce CAC without cutting spend?
+How do I reduce customer acquisition cost without cutting spend?

 Free Tool